headupinclouds/GPUOpenCV/README.md

 # GPUOpenCV
 #

-You will need to checkout the headupinclouds/hunter fork ruslo/hunter for the new package definitions (i.e., OpenCV, cvmatio, etc) until those can be pushed back
+You will need to checkout the [headupinclouds/hunter](https://github.com/headupinclouds/hunter) fork of [ruslo/hunter](https://github.com/ruslo/hunter) for the new package definitions (i.e., OpenCV, cvmatio, etc) until those can be pushed back.

 see: git@github.com:headupinclouds/hunter.git

-You will need to checkout the headupinclouds/polly fork of ruslo/polly for the new toolchain definitions (i.e., ios-8-2) until those can be pushed back
+You will need to checkout the [headupinclouds/polly](https://github.com/headupinclouds/polly) fork of [ruslo/polly](https://github.com/ruslo/polly) for the new package toolchain (i.e., ios-8-2) until those can be pushed back.

 see: git@github.com:headupinclouds/polly.git